child-lab-uj/child-lab-framework/README.md

 # ChildLab Framework
 #### A System for Holistic Tracking of Parent-Child Pose Dynamics in Multi-Camera Environments

+> **Disclaimer**
+> The framework is in a very early development status.
+> We plan stabilization of public APIs after the first release.

 ## Introduction & Motivation